 Fares are generally slightly higher than for buses when traveling long distances but significantly lower if traveling within the same region, city, or town.
 For a dollar or less, a minibus taxi will take you 38km (23 mi), like Entebbe to Kampala.
 And it’s customary on most routes to pay shortly before arriving rather than on departure, so there is little risk of being overcharged provided that you look and see what other passengers are paying.

 Minibusses are referred to as taxis in Uganda (though here we’ve called them minibus-taxis to preclude confusion with special hire taxis) and as matatus in Kenya, generally understood but not used by Ugandans.
 A law enforcing a maximum of three passengers per row is stringently enforced in most parts of Uganda, meaning that minibus travel is far more comfortable than in the majority of African countries where four bums per row are customary.

-All minibus-taxis by law now have to have a distinctive blue-and-white band round the middle with a taxi light sign on the top, and special hire cars have to have a black-and-white band.
+All minibus taxis by law now have to have a distinctive blue-and-white band around the middle with a taxi light sign on the top, and special hire cars have to have a black-and-white band.